-SOUTH SAN FRANCISCO, Calif., Dec.
-10, 2018 (GLOBE NEWSWIRE) -- Denali Therapeutics Inc. (DNLI), a biopharmaceutical company developing a broad portfolio of product candidates for neurodegenerative diseases, today announced initiation of dosing in a Phase 1b clinical study of DNL201 in patients with Parkinson’s disease.
+SOUTH SAN FRANCISCO, Calif., Feb.
+15, 2019 (GLOBE NEWSWIRE) -- Denali Therapeutics Inc. (DNLI), a biopharmaceutical company developing a broad portfolio of therapeutic candidates for neurodegenerative diseases, today announced initiation of dosing in a Phase 1b clinical study of DNL747 in patients with Alzheimer’s disease, in collaboration with its partner Sanofi.

-This study (NCT03710707) is a 28-day, randomized, placebo controlled Phase 1b clinical trial in patients with mild to moderate Parkinson’s disease, with and without genetic LRRK2 mutations.
-Its purpose is to evaluate safety, tolerability, pharmacokinetics, pharmacodynamics, and target and pathway engagement biomarkers in multiple oral doses of DNL201.
-Exploratory endpoints include certain clinical endpoints.
-The planned 30 patients in the study will be randomized to receive either a low dose of DNL201, a high dose of DNL201, or placebo.
+This study (NCT03757325) is a 28-day, randomized, double-blind, placebo-controlled crossover design Phase 1b clinical trial in patients with Alzheimer’s disease.
+Its purpose is to evaluate safety, tolerability, pharmacokinetics, pharmacodynamics, and target and pathway engagement biomarkers in the CSF and blood for oral doses of DNL747.
+Up to 26 patients in the study will be randomized to receive either DNL747 or placebo in a crossover design study.

-Data readout from this study is expected during Q4 2019.
+Data readout from this Phase 1b study is expected during Q4 2019.
 Further details are available at ClinicalTrials.gov.

 Denali is a biopharmaceutical company developing a broad portfolio of therapeutic candidates for neurodegenerative diseases.
 Denali pursues new treatments by rigorously assessing genetically validated targets, engineering delivery across the blood-brain barrier and guiding development with biomarker monitoring to demonstrate target engagement and select patients.
 Denali is based in South San Francisco.
 For additional information, please visit www.denalitherapeutics.com.